Mykhaylo Hurka: Managerial career

 In 2017, he joined the managerial staff as an assistant coach for Andrei Malychenkov, while still performing as an active player.
-In the 2019 season, he was elevated to the head coach position for Ukraine United where he successfully secured a playoff berth for the club by finishing third in the first division.
-Under his management the club defeated Hamilton City in the opening round of the postseason.
+In the 2019 season, he was elevated to the head coach position for Ukraine United, where he secured a playoff berth for the club by finishing third in the first division.
+Under his management, the club defeated Hamilton City in the opening round of the postseason.
 He successfully led the western Toronto side to the championship final after defeating SC Waterloo Region in the semifinals.
-In the CSL Championship finals Ukraine United faced Scarborough SC but in a losing effort.
+In the CSL Championship finals, Ukraine United faced Scarborough SC but in a losing effort.

 In 2021, he returned to Ukraine and became the assistant coach under Evgeny Yushchyshyn for FC Sambir.
+In 2026, he became a youth coach for his former club Karpaty Lviv.